 - You may have wires put on scars or around lumps

 - Before the scan you may need to drink a jug of liquid containing a dye that shows up your bladder

-- If you are having treatment to your chest area, you may have barium liquid to drink to show up your food pipe (oesophagus) and stomach
+- If you are having treatment to your chest area, you may have a barium liquid drink to show up your food pipe (oesophagus) and stomach

-While planning your radiotherapy, the radiographers may make pin point sized tattoo marks on your skin to make sure they treat exactly the same area every day.
+While planning your radiotherapy, the radiographers may make pin point sized tattoo marks on your skin.
+These marks make sure they treat exactly the same area every day.
 They may also highlight the tattoo with pen marks that make it look like a cross.
-We have information about radiotherapy skin markings.

 Moulds or masks